Paul Wiancko: Career

 Wiancko came to international attention in 2007 when he tied for 2nd Prize in the Lutoslawski International Cello Competition, which led to his playing the Witold Lutosławski Cello concerto with the Polish National Radio Symphony Orchestra.
 In 2009, Wiancko moved to New York City and shortly thereafter joined the Harlem Quartet, with whom he performed for three years.
 During that time, Wiancko toured extensively with Chick Corea, and appears on Corea's albums The Continents and Hot House, the latter of which won a Grammy in 2013.
 Wiancko also performed with Etta James at the Hollywood Bowl and Stanley Clarke at the Montreal Jazz Festival.

 From 2009 to 2023, Wiancko appeared as guest cellist with Eighth Blackbird, Mark Morris Dance Group, Metropolis Ensemble, TAK ensemble, Roomful of Teeth, Parker Quartet, NOVUS NY, and East Coast Chamber Orchestra.
 Wiancko is a member of the American Contemporary Music Ensemble, and has collaborated extensively with Jóhann Jóhannsson and Max Richter, including giving the North American premiere of Richter's Sleep at SXSW in 2018.

 In 2011, Wiancko founded Big Purple Box, a recording studio in Brooklyn, New York, where he arranged and recorded strings for numerous artists, including Norah Jones and Wye Oak.

+In October 2023, Wiancko was named Spoleto Festival USA's next Charles E. and Andrea L. Volpe Director of Chamber Music, debuting in the role in the 2024 season.
+Wiancko's appointment marks the first time in the Festival's history that the standing director is both a performer and composer.

 Owls

-In 2019, Wiancko—along with violinist Alexi Kenney, violist Ayane Kozasa, and cellist Gabriel Cabezas—founded Owls, a quartet-collective described as a "dream group" by The New York Times and noted for it's "unusual" make up, consisting of two cellists instead of two violinists.
+In 2019, Wiancko—along with violinist Alexi Kenney, violist Ayane Kozasa, and cellist Gabriel Cabezas—founded Owls, a quartet-collective described as a "dream group" by The New York Times and noted for its "unusual" make up, consisting of two cellists instead of two violinists.